Speakers:

 Professor Andy Long

-Vice Chancellor, Northumbria University
+Vice Chancellor and Chief Executive, Northumbria University

 Professor Dame Sally Mapstone